 Double-click the Pages 8-9 page icons to bring the spread up on the page.
 Use the Rectangle Frame Tool (F) to create a frame that extends across the whole spread, reaching up to the edge of the bleed on all sides.
 Go to File > Place and select an image with a dark background.
 It doesn’t have to be black, but something which will contrast well against a paler text.
 Click Open.

 Double-click within the frame to arrange the image.
 Try to use a very high-quality image which you can zoom into with ease.
 Try to give the image a jaunty, cropped angle to add interest.

-Introduce a text frame using the Text Tool (T) 61 mm Width and 35 mm Height.
-Type ‘Bon (paragraph break) Appétit!’ and set the Font to Calluna Regular, Size to 51 pt, Leading to 55 pt, and Text Colour to [Paper].
+Introduce a text frame using the Text Tool (T) with 61 mm Width and 35 mm Height.
+Type "Bon (paragraph break) Appétit!" and set the Font to Calluna Regular, Size to 51 pt, Leading to 55 pt, and Text Colour to [Paper].

 Double-click on the A-Master to bring the Master spread up on screen.
 Drag across the bottom of the spread to select both page number text frames and both the footer text frames.
 Edit > Copy and return to Pages 8-9.
 Edit > Paste in Place.

 Set the Text Colour of both the page number and footer on Page 8 to [Paper].